FriquetLuca/lazy-mvc/README.md

 ### [Development](#development)
 The development pipeline was thoughtfuly crafted for an implementation that should be as lazy as possible to have all results directly.
 1. Global commands:
+    - `npm run ip`: Get your local ip to setup your `.env`.
     - `npm run build`: Build the project.
     - `npm run start`: Run the server.
+(Fails if the server isn't compiled before using it)
+    - `npm run beginDev`: Update the `lazy-toolbox`, build the server, run it then watch for files to compile if needed.
-    - `npm run dev`: Compile all files then run the project while also checking for changes in any files inside of `/src/`.
+    - `npm run dev`: Run the server then watch for changes in files to compile if needed.
+(Fails if the server isn't compiled before using it)
 2. Specific commands:
-    - `npm run tsc`: Execute the operations in the following order:
+    - `npm run tsc`: Compile the server.
-        1. Remove `dist` folder.
-        2. Compile all TypeScript files from `src` and export them into `dist` folder.
-    - `npm run webpack`: Execute the operations in the following order:
+    - `npm run webpack`: Compile the client from `src/client/main.ts` and `src/client/initialize.ts`.
-        1. Remove `public/assets/scripts` folder.
-        2. Compile all TypeScript files from `src/client` and export them into `public/assets/scripts`.
-    - `npm run packCSS`: Execute the operations in the following order:
-        1. Remove `public/assets/stylesheets` folder.
-        2. Compile all `.sass` and `.scss` from `src/stylesheets` to `.css` files in `public/assets/stylesheets`.
+    - `npm run sass`: Compile all scss/sass stylesheets from `src/stylesheets/`.

 In case you have some problem with `lazy-toolbox`, it's possible that the version you've installed is deprecated.
 Use `npm run startDev` if you don't want to bother about having the last available version of `lazy-toolbox`.
 The command will update `lazy-toolbox` then run `npm run dev`.